-Thinking of your own workplace, what are the most commonly used face to face communication and engagement tools that you see being used?
+Thinking of your own workplace, what are the most commonly used face to face communication and remote employee engagement tools that you see being used?

 Depending on your sector or industry and your employees’ roles, this can be very different.
 Traditional (pre-pandemic) methods might be: